sensorimotorai/sensorimotorai.github.io/debates.md

 ## Final remarks

 There you have it, folks.
-Three glaring issues with the Sutton & Barto view.
+Three glaring issues with the Sutton & Barto view of RL.
 It makes you wonder... *what if we haven't solved agency, not because it's too hard, but because we've been using the wrong theoretical framework all along?*

 Join our RL Debate Series, and together, we may find a way forward.